SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 **Info:** Device protocol mapping only supports decoding for fixed byte positions based on the message type.

 To create device protocols, select **Device protocols** in the **Device types** menu in the navigator of the Device Management application.
-You can either import an existing device type or create a new one.
+You can either import an existing device protocol or create a new one.

 #### <a name="import-device-type"></a>Importing a device protocol

 In the **Device protocols** page, click **Import**.

-Upload the device protocol from a file and click **Import** again.
+Select the desired predefined device type or upload it from a file.
+When ready, click **Import** again.

 #### <a name="create-new-device-type"></a>Creating a new device protocol